-The BS degree in Physics is designed for students planning to continue their physics studies in graduate school.
-This program is less flexible; you take pretty much every physics course offered, and get trained for entering and succeeding in a good graduate school.
+The BS degree in Physics is designed for students planning to continue their physics and astronomy studies in graduate school.
+The General Physics track involves taking pretty much every physics course offered, with the exception of a few astrophysics courses.
+You get trained for entering and succeeding in a good graduate school.
 This usually leads to a physics-related career.